PracticingDeveloper/practicingruby.com/_posts/2010-11-09-method-lookup-1.md

 categories: articles
 author: Gregory Brown
 permalink: articles/method-lookup-1
+summary: Discover the complicated, multi-step dance that is the Ruby method lookup path.
+issue_number: '1.1'
 ---

 I decided to start off this newsletter with one of the most basic but essential pieces of knowledge you can have about Ruby's object model: the way it looks up methods.
 Let's do a little exploration by working through a few examples.